DiatomDAO/diatom-monorepo/packages/diatom-subgraph/README.md

 # @diatom/subgraph

-A subgraph that indexes nouns events.
+A subgraph that indexes diatom events.

 ## Quickstart